YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ---
 ::

+#### Phase takeaways
+- Develop interactive mockups
+- Allow steering committee to engage with the design
+- Design refinement based on interactive testing feedback
+- Ensure alignment with user needs and expectationss

+This iterative process allowed us to:
+- Validate design concepts early
+- Incorporate stakeholder feedback efficiently
+- Identify and address usability issues
+- Ensure the final design met user requirements

 ## High-fidelity Designs

 Our high-fidelity designs provide a comprehensive overview of the Page Builder's core functionalities and user interface.
 Below, we showcase key components of both page-level elements and specific page blocks.

 ### Page-level Elements

 #### Pages Manager
-A central hub to overview for pages: create from scratch or from a template, edit, and delete.
+A central hub to overview of pages: create from scratch or from a template, edit, and delete.
 ::GridBlockTwo{frOne="2fr" frTwo="3fr" gap="var(--space-m)"}
 :::GridUnit
 - Overview of all pages